ShiftyChesh/RoR2_Skin_Replacement/README.md

 If you do not do these 4 things, the skin will still import, but it will not look good.
 If you wish to test exporting your skin mod into RoR2 without doing these 4 steps, skip to the [Unity Section](#Unity).
 YOU STILL NEED TO RENAME THE FIRST BONE ROOT.

+## Step 0
+Cleanup unecessary objects.
+A number of meshes contain additional objects (lights, empties, etc.) that don't do anything to the actual model.
+They will take up space and possibly causes errors later.
+They need to be removed.
+Rule of thumb: if it isnt an armature or mesh, delete it.

 ## Step 1
 Set the custom mesh to about the same size. ![It doesn't have to be perfect](images/about_same_size.png), but you hurtbox won't be changing with the skin, so if they are too different it will be hard to play with.